satanlabs/scripts/java_install_fresh.markdown

     $ sudo apt-get purge openjdk*
 ```
-2. Download the required jdk-version from the official-website ( recommended ).
+2. Download the required jdk-version from the official-website ( maybe Oracle ).

+    - make sure you download the file that fits your machine's CPU's architecture.

+        - Most CPUs are now 64bit (with x86 architecure)

+        - Example file name : `jdk-8u311-linux-x64.tar.gz` (for Linux x64 machines)

 3. Extract the download.